Boundary Degeneracy of Topological Order: Physical Concepts

-{\bf \emph{Physical Notions}}--- Topological order on a compact spatial manifold with boundaries have $N$ branches of gapless edge states\cite{Wen:1995qn}.
-Suppose the manifold has total $\eta$ boundaries, we label each boundary as $\partial_\alpha$, with $1 \leq \alpha \leq \eta$.
-Let us focus on the case the manifold is homeomorphic to a sphere with $\eta$ punctures(\figref{hole}(a)), we will comment on cases with genus or handles(\figref{hole}(b)) later.
-If electrons condense on the boundary due to edge states scattering, it introduces mass gap to the edge states.
-A set of electrons can condense on the same boundary if they do not have relative quantum fluctuation phases with each other, thus all {\it condensed electrons} are stabilized in the classical sense.
-It requires {\it condensed electrons} have relative zero Aharonov-Bohm (charge-flux) phase, we call these electrons are {\it null} and {\it mutual null}\cite{h95}.
-Since electrons have discrete elementary charge unit, we label them as a dimension-$N$(dim-$N$) lattice $\Gamma_e$, and label {\it condensed electrons} as discrete lattice vectors $\ell^{\partial_\alpha}_{}$($\in \Gamma_e$) for boundary $\partial_\alpha$.
-We define a {\it complete set} of {\it condensed electrons}, labeled as lattice $\Gamma^{\partial_\alpha}_{}$, to include all electrons which are null and mutual null to each other.
-Notably there are different complete sets of condensed electrons, representing different kinds of boundary gapping conditions.
-Assigning a {\it complete set} of {\it condensed} ({\it non-fractionalized bosonic}) {\it electrons} to a boundary corresponds to assigning a type of boundary gapping condition.
-The number of types of {\it complete sets} equals to the number of types of boundary conditions.
-In principle each boundary can assign its own boundary condition independently, this assignment is not determined from the bulk information.
-Below we focus on the non-chiral orders, assuming all branches of edge states can be fully gapped out.
+We start by considering a topologically ordered system on a compact spatial manifold with boundaries, where each boundary have $N$ branches of gapless edge modes.\cite{Wen:1995qn} Suppose the manifold has total $\eta$ boundaries, we label each boundary as $\partial_\alpha$, with $1 \leq \alpha \leq \eta$.
+Let us focus on the case that the manifold is homeomorphic to a sphere with $\eta$ punctures (\figref{hole}(a)), we will comment on cases with genus or handles (\figref{hole}(b)) later.

+If particles condense on the boundary due to the interactions of edge modes, it can introduce mass gap to the edge modes.
+(Note that throughout our study, we regard particles as non-fractionalized particles such as electrons, and we regard quasiparticles as fractionalized particles such as anyons.
+From now on, we will use \emph{electron} as the synonym of \emph{particle} for the condensed matter systems.)
+A set of particles can condense on the same boundary if they do not have relative quantum fluctuation phases with each other, thus all {\it condensed particles} are stabilized in the classical sense.
+It requires that {\it condensed particles} have relative zero braiding statistical phase (such as Aharonov-Bohm charge-flux braiding phase and flux-flux braiding phase), we call these particles with \emph{trivial braiding statistics} satisfying Haldane's {\it null} and {\it mutual null} conditions.\cite{h95,{Kapustin:2010hk}} Since electrons or particles have discrete elementary charge unit, we label them as a dimension-$N$ (dim-$N$) lattice $\Gamma_e$ (here the subindex $e$ implies non-fractionalized particles such as electrons), and label {\it condensed particles} as discrete lattice vectors $\ell^{\partial_\alpha}_{}$(with $\ell^{\partial_\alpha}_{} \in \Gamma_e$) assigned to the boundary $\partial_\alpha$.
+We define a {\it complete set} of {\it condensed particles}, labeled as a lattice $\Gamma^{\partial_\alpha}_{}$, to include all particles which have null and mutual null statistics to each other: $\Gamma^{\partial_\alpha}_{}=\{ \ell^{\partial_\alpha}_{} \}$.

+Notably there are different complete sets of condensed particles.
+Assigning a {\it complete set} of {\it condensed} ({\it non-fractionalized bosonic}) {\it particles} to a boundary corresponds to assigning certain type of boundary gapping conditions.
+The number of types of {\it complete sets of condensed particles} constrains the number of types of \emph{boundary gapping conditions}, however, the two numbers may differ from each other (we will explore this issue in Sec.\ref{sec:bLattice_bGSD}).